Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to the core instruction, Kaplan offers a “Practice Library,” which includes:

-• assessments designed to help you master certain subjects and problem types,
+• Assessments designed to help you master certain subjects and problem types

-• extra LSAT practice exams
+• LSAT practice exams

-This is where you really get your money’s worth from Kaplan in my opinion.
+This is where you really get your money’s worth from Kaplan, in my opinion.

-kaplan lsat prep practice
+Kaplan LSAT prep practice

 A sample LSAT practice question from Kaplan

-Although explanations appear for each practice problem that you work throughout the coursework, you can also download PDF’s of all the explanations for a given practice set in one easy to locate place.
+Although explanations appear for each practice problem that you work throughout the coursework, you can also download PDFs of all the explanations for a given practice set in one easy-to-locate place.

-Apart from the few small gripes I had above, the overall quality of Kaplan’s coursework is very strong and I give them a high grade for core content.
+Apart from the few small gripes I had above, the overall quality of Kaplan’s coursework is very strong, and I give them a high grade for core content.

 Kaplan LSAT Prep Books